The ice moon Coyolxauhqui, in the Aztlan system, first home of the Mycosmids

 Life was very good for the Aztlanites, who lived isolated in cities at the bottom of the vast ice sheet covered oceans.
 They were happy to live in their underwater Eden and forget the galaxy beyond.
 The Aztlanites had been one of the more advanced factions to leave during the Great Expulsion and had chosen a target system on the outskirts of the colonization effort.
 They were lulled into a false sense of security; little thought or effort was given towards defense and the society was focused inward.

-Unfortunately, in 1537 AT, an ahuman aggressive hegemonising swarm believed to be of S1 level or directed by a S1 entity from the Diamond Belt caught the Aztlanites completely off guard.
+Unfortunately, in 1537 AT, an ahumanaggressive hegemonising swarm believed to be of S1 level or directed by a S1 entity from the Diamond Belt caught the Aztlanites completely off guard.
 The swarm first severed the links connecting the three moons and then attacked the moons themselves.
-By the time the Triumvirate could mount eir defenses, much of the Aztlanites population was destroyed.
-Ey eventually succeeded in eliminating the threat, only to find that the 60 percent of the Aztlanite population was killed.
-A large volume of the Triumvirate emselves was destroyed, limiting the help ey could provide to the survivors.
+By the time the Triumvirate could mount eir defenses, the Aztlanite population was under direct attack.
+The threat was eventually eliminated, but the Aztlanite population suffered 60% casualties.
+A large volume of the Triumvirate's processing biosubstrate was destroyed, limiting the help ey could provide to the survivors.

 Slowly, the Triumvirate repaired emselves and saved those sophonts and creatures ey could.
 Ey re-linked eir network together and stability returned, but something remained broken in the shared mind of the Triumvirate.
 Tremendous effort was also put into developing various weapons and other defenses against future attacks.
 It was at this time that the mycoswarms were first developed; large synano swarms that prowled the star system like guard dogs.